enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Release Notes
 =============

-Enonic XP |version| is a minor release, with new amazing features and several improvements and fixes.
+Enonic XP |version| is a minor release with new, amazing features and several improvements and fixes.
 There are changes related to content studio widgets (experiemental feature) - developers that have created widgets should look into these changes.
 Please consult :ref:`upgrade_notes`.

 Identity Providers
 ------------------
 We are proud to introduce the first version of de-coupled and pluggable authentication for Enonic XP.
-IdProviders are built and supplied as regular applications, and can added to a userstore and configured - similar to how applications are added to sites.
+IdProviders are built and supplied as regular applications, and can be added to a userstore and configured - similar to how applications are added to sites.
 This configuration can then be mapped to your sites and applications using vhost configurations.
-IdProviders will automatically take control for 401 errors (requires authentication) or when explicitly requested on by the site.
+IdProviders will automatically take control for 401 errors (requires authentication) or when explicitly requested by the site.
 IdProviders also deliver a standard logout mechanism and autologin features - the latter is particularly useful in SSO environments and intranet settings.

 .. image:: images/idprovider.jpg

 Two new idProvider apps are already live on Enonic Market - namely SimpleIdProvider and Auth0.

-Check out the documentation on how to build a custom :ref:`id_providers`
+Check out the documentation on how to build custom :ref:`id_providers`

 Dependency Widget